Thayatal

 National Park House

-The National Park House near Hardegg is a central point of contact for guests.
-In addition to an information point, nature research workplace, “Natur-Geschichten” exhibition, large adventure playground and café, the house offers the option of booking ranger-guided tours, renting e-bikes or making use of one of the National Park’s eight caravan parking spaces.
+The National Park House near Hardegg is a central point of contact for visitors.
+In addition to an information point, a nature research workplace, “Natur-Stories” exhibition, large adventure playground and café, the House offers the option of booking ranger-guided tours, renting e-bikes or making use of one of the National Park’s eight caravan parking spaces.
 The visitor facility also has a wild cat enclosure on an area of 450 m², which allows visitors to encounter the otherwise very shy inhabitants of the Thaya Valley.

 Contact